 Some e-readers have web browsing facilities, but given that they can’t play video and are monochrome only, it’s a somewhat clunky experience at best.
-Generally speaking, those e-readers that have web browsing capabilities are probably best suited to choosing and downloading new books to read and maybe sending the odd e-mail when you’re other gadgets are out of juice, on the blink or left lying somewhere else.
+Generally speaking, those e-readers that have web browsing capabilities are probably best suited to choosing and downloading new books to read and maybe sending the odd e-mail when your other gadgets are out of juice, on the blink or left lying somewhere else.

 Tablet computers are, in very broad terms, notebook computers with a touch screen and no keyboard (although you can add these on if you like).
 They are great if you want to browse the net when you’re out and about.
 Most have pretty decent screens which make video playback not just possible, but enjoyable.